maxelbo/vodabuk/README.md

 - Search for words in the Volapük language
 - View the definition of a word
 - More than 8,000 words in the dictionary
-- Coming soon: Change the language between English and Esperanto
+- Swap the language between English and Esperanto

 ## Sources